-CJ 4333 Policing and the Community (3-0).
+CJ 4333 Community Policing (3-0).
 Students will analyze ideas and ideals of Community Policing.
 Students will evaluate topics such as race, gender, economics, status, rural vs. urban, and other sensitive topics.

 CJ 4334 Police Corruption (3-0).
 The class is designed to familiarize students with the sociological and legal issues concerning police corruption.
 Discussion will include specific "critical issues" such as: police militarization, the Police subculture, use of force, and the volatile political aspects of this issue.